shreyasudaya/Viral-GNN/README.md

 ![image](https://github.com/user-attachments/assets/656ad792-ff95-4844-89e1-91c94b75ffcc)

 This code implements a deep learning model for classifying COVID-19 variants using DNA sequences.
 The GNN model is specified in the gnn_classifier.ipynb file.
-Training is conducted using the train_test_split function from the sklearn.model_selection module in splitset.py file, while the dataset is loaded through the kprocheatmap.py file.
+Training is conducted using the train_test_split function from the sklearn.model_selection module in the splitset.py file, while the dataset is loaded through the kprocheatmap.py file.